trojanmartin/OperationSystems/README.md

 # Operation Systems

 In this repository you can find some programs from our OS class.
-They extand basic functionalities of xv6 OS.
+They extend basic functionalities of xv6 OS.